- About Bard

 Bard Fisher Center Presents Nilaja Sun in an Open Rehearsal of Pike Street

 After sold-out performances at the Fisher Center with her tour-de-force No Child . . . , Nilaja Sun returns to Bard to develop Pike Street, a new play about a Lower East Side family during the “storm of the century.”
 Her work-in-progress residency will culminate in this open rehearsal.
 The performance is directed by Ron Russell and presented by Live Arts Bard, Bard College’s residency and commissioning program for the performing arts.
-It takes place in the Fisher Center’s Theater Two on Saturday, March 1 at 2 p.m., followed by a discussion with the artists.
+It takes place in the Fisher Center’s LUMA Theater on Saturday, March 1 at 2 p.m., followed by a discussion with the artists.

 Mid–Hudson Valley Students Participate in National Math Competition at Bard College